hiteshmewada/CodebuG-Round-2/README.md

 ### :large_blue_circle: Steps of competition: :large_blue_circle:
 :zero: Open folder, Download code file of your favourite programming language. <br>
 :one: Modify code as per comments instruction provided in code. <br>
-:two: Check if your modified code is passing all test cases provided in readme.md file of GitHub repository. <br>
+:two: Check if your modified code is passing all test cases provided below. <br>
 :three: Upload your modified code file to google form. <br>
 :four: Repeat step 0 to 3 for all folders. <br>
 :five: Submit yours google form before deadline. <br>